yetanotherfrancisdeveloper/thinkcspy-exercises/README.md

 ## Chapter 5

 [In this chapter](https://runestone.academy/runestone/books/published/thinkcspy/PythonModules/toctree.html) is explained how modules in python work, with a deeper look on the <em>math</em> and <em>random</em> modules.
-The arguments are listed as follows:
+The paragraphs are listed as follows:

 <ul>
   <li><b>5.1.</b> Modules and Getting Help</li>